syakirzulkefli/React-notes/Notes/3. Styling Components/Notes.md

 import ListGroup from "./components/ListGroup";
 ```

 - Problem with Vanilla CSS is that when we have another stylesheet where we have CSS class with the same name, it will run into clashes.
 This can be solved by CSS Modules.
+(Global Scope)

 ## **CSS Modules**